Histology Guide

 Purkinje fibers are modified cardiac muscle cells that convey electrical impulses that coordinate contraction of cardiac muscle.

-Periodic Acid-Schiff Stain
+Periodic Acid-Schiff Reagent

 Phosphotungstic Acid/Hematoxylin